Gregox273/Gregox273.github.io/aboutme.md

 - **2012:** Two week work experience placement at [Sperry Marine](http://www.sperrymarine.com/) radar \(Northrop Grumman\), where I was involved in repairing and testing computers returned from the field and writing reports on tested units.

 ### Education
-- **2015 -- present:** M.Eng. and B.A. degrees in Electrical and Information Sciences (Electronic Engineering) from Cambridge University.
-2.1/1<sup>st</sup> grades achieved in Years 1 &ndash; 3
+- **2015 -- 2019:** M.Eng. and B.A. degrees in Electrical and Information Sciences (Electronic Engineering) from Cambridge University.
 - **2008 -- 2015:** Sutton Grammar School for Boys (4 A* grades at A-level).